Since U Been Gone: Cover versions and use in media

 "Since U Been Gone" has been covered by many artists.
 On September 27, 2011, Joseph Gordon-Levitt covered the song in the style of Axl Rose on Late Night with Jimmy Fallon.
 The song was also covered by American musician Butch Walker in his 2005 album, Cover Me Badd.
 Dave Donelly of Sputnikmusic praised Walker's cover for sticking closely to Clarkson's version.
-American rock band A Day to Remember recorded their own version of "Since U Been Gone" which was included in the reissued version of their album, For Those Who Have Heart.
-Indie rock artist Ted Leo recorded an acoustic version of "Since U Been Gone" for a videotaped web session a few hours after watching the song's music video.
+American metalcore band A Day to Remember recorded their own version of "Since U Been Gone" which was included in the reissued version of their album, For Those Who Have Heart.
+Indie rock artist Ted Leo recorded an acoustic version of "Since U Been Gone" for a videotaped web session, a few hours after watching the song's music video, which included an interpolation of "Maps" by the Yeah Yeah Yeahs.
 He commented, "It's just one great hook after another.
 I also really appreciate the more advanced pop pastiche aspects of it.
 It's written in a way that is so transparent in terms of drawing from a lot of what's vaguely edgy and popular right now, but put together in such a perfect little package.
 It's undeniable."
 A cover of the song by Canadian indie rock band Tokyo Police Club was included in their "Ten Days, Ten Covers, Ten Years" project where they covered a song every day for ten days.
 "Since U Been Gone" was sampled in Girl Talk's "Here's The Thing" on his 2008 album, Feed the Animals.
 The song was included as the opening track of the American Idol 10th Anniversary – The Hits, a compilation album that celebrates 10 years of American Idol which features tracks from nine winners of the show.
+The song was parodied on MadTV as "Since We Were On" in a skit about the various performers who came after Clarkson on American Idol.